kanzure/vagrant-plugin-dummy/README.md

 Usage
 ==========================

-Addd this to a Vagrantfile:
+Add this to a Vagrantfile:

 ```
 config.vm.guest :dummy